Mariah Carey: Nick Cannon Thinks Bryan Tanaka Relationship Fake

 — New York Daily News (@NYDailyNews) February 10, 2017

-Mariah Carey and Nick Cannon finalized their divorce in November, and remain amicable as they raise their twins Moroccan and Monroe.
+Mariah Carey and Nick Cannon finalized their divorce in November and remain amicable as they raise their twins, Moroccan and Monroe.
 However, it was not long after the divorce that Carey learned Cannon was welcoming a new child with a previous girlfriend, and then the diva was dumped by Packer.
-Mariah is never one to want to look down and out, so it seems likely that she and her manager cooked up the plot involving a new boy toy to help her image a bit.
+Mariah never wants to look down and out, so it seems likely that she and her manager cooked up the plot involving a new boy toy to help her image a bit.

 Mariah Carey, 46, is shown some moves by toyboy Bryan Tanaka, 33 https://t.co/BCNvUfHxcG pic.twitter.com/MErSkodKuZ